by Collyn Rivers

 How to Reverse a Caravan – the basics

-This How to Reverse a Travel Trailer article will guide you through how to do it yourself.
-Learning how to reverse a travel trailer is not hard to do.
+This How to Reverse a Caravan article will guide you through how to do it yourself.
+Learning how to reverse a caravan is not hard to do.
 Ongoing practice then assists.

-Learning how to reverse a travel trailer only seems difficult at first.
-This is because, when reversing, the tow vehicle’s overhung hitch causes the travel trailer to turn in the opposite direction to that of the tow vehicle.
+Learning how to reverse a caravan only seems difficult at first.
+This is because, when reversing, the tow vehicle’s overhung hitch causes the caravan to turn in the opposite direction to that of the tow vehicle.
 Once that is realised (and its implications understood) all becomes clear.
 From thereon it just needs practising.

 Ask the helper to advise only what is happening that is out of your sight, e.g. distances, and when to stop if necessary – so as not reverse into a brick wall or up a kerb.
 It is then up you to work out what to do.

 How to Reverse a Caravan – the jack-knife point

 The most common initial problem is inadvertently reversing in a progressively tightening curve such that tow vehicle and trailer end up at close to a right angle.
 If that happens the driver must stop and drive forward, or the rig will be damaged.